| Monthly Tech-Tip | No tracking! No ads! | |

 This picture has its own page with more detail, click here to see it.

 This is kaolinized sand from Flintoft, Saskatchewan.
-It is among clays we are currently rediscovering.
-This is far more plastic and fires much whiter than our Ravenscrag quarry equivalent.
+It is among clays I am currently rediscovering.
+This is far more plastic and fires much whiter than the Ravenscrag quarry equivalent.
 Consider highlights of physical tests to characterize it (data shown lower left):

 -Super refractory (thus theoretically pure).
 The SHAB test bars (lower right from cone 10R and 10 down to 6 oxidation) correspond to the SHAB test results in the chart.
 Even at cone 10, this has an amazing 19% porosity.
 With almost zero shrinkage.